-When you need a bowel perforation or ruptured bowel attorney in Camden, you can count on the Weitz Firm to be by your side.
+When you need a bowel perforation or ruptured bowel attorney in Camden, you can count on The Weitz Firm, LLC to be by your side.
 We know that this is a difficult time for you and we want to secure the compensation you need to move forward.

 A perforation in the bowel, no matter what the cause, is a major medical emergency.
 Our intestinal system is a closed system.
 If it is opened to the rest of the body, it can mean that bacteria, stomach acid, partially digested food, and bacteria are allowed to spill out.
 This can cause a major infection to rapidly spread to the entire body.
 In fact, if not treated quickly, sepsis will set in.